 A lot of well-ranked schools (including Ivy League universities and top liberal arts colleges) have especially generous financial policies.
 The bulk of financial aid at these schools tends to be need-based, not merit-based, so you may not get much aid if you come from a wealthy background.
 Notably, the Cost of Attendance (or sticker price) for these schools will likely be higher than those of public schools.

-You might be wondering what constitutes a "wealthy" background according to these schools.
-The very top schools—think Harvard, Princeton, Yale—sometimes give aid to families who make $150,000 and up.
+top schools—think Harvard, Princeton, Yale—sometimes give aid to families who make $150,000 and up.
 For families who are wealthier than that, Harvard asks them to contribute no more than 10% of total income.
 The bottom line is that these competitive schools can even afford to help out families who are relatively well-off.
-This means that even if your parents don’t pay for school, you could still be eligible for generous aid based on your family’s financial situation.
+This means that even if your parents don't pay for school, you could still be eligible for generous aid based on your family's financial situation.

 Schools That Offer Generous Merit-Based Aid